Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 eaten away at either my data or my analysis code, and it no longer worked.

 Obviously, there is no such thing as ‘data rot’.
 The problem was I did not use a reproducible workflow.
-In this assignment, we will learn what a computationally reproducible workflow looks like, and how you can share computationally reproducible results with your published paper.
-The goal in this assignment is for someone else (or for yourself, one year from now) to be able to take your data, run your code, and get exactly the same results as you reported in your work.
+In this chapter, we will learn what a computationally reproducible workflow looks like, and how you can share computationally reproducible results with your published paper.
+The goal of applying a computationally reproducible workflow to your projects is to allow someone else (or yourself, one year from now) to take your data, run your code, and get exactly the same results as you reported in your work.

-Although there are multiple ways to achieve a fully reproducible workflow, in this assignment I aim to introduce you to what I believe might be one emerging standard for a fully reproducible workflow.
-You learn to work with a version control system (such as GitHub, which integrates nicely with the Open Science Framework) as you are programming in R, which stores previous versions of files.
+Although there are multiple ways to achieve a fully reproducible workflow, in this chapter I aim to introduce you to what I believe might be one emerging standard for a fully reproducible workflow.
+Through an example, you will learn to work with a version control system (such as GitHub, which integrates nicely with the Open Science Framework) as you are programming in R, which stores previous versions of files.
+You will then learn how to write a completely reproducible data analysis script(including figures), that you can save as an HTML file or a PDF file, using RMarkdown.
-You will then learn how to write a completely reproducible data analysis script (including figures), that you can save as an HTML file or a PDF file, using RMarkdown.
 Finally, we will take a look at Code Ocean, a novel online platform that allows you to share computationally reproducible code online, making it extremely easy for others to run (small variations of) your code.
-You will not learn how to become an experienced programmer in this assignment, but you will see what a fully reproducible workflow would look like, and get some initial experience with tools you will most likely want to explore more in the future.
+While you will not learn how to become an experienced programmer by the end of this chapter, you will see what a fully reproducible workflow would look like, and get some initial experience with tools you will most likely want to explore more in the future.